joicepj007/AvivPropertyApp/README.md

 - Uses ktlint for formatting
 - 4 spaces indentation
 - Max line length: 120 characters

-## 📄 License

-MIT License - feel free to use this project for learning and development.

----

 **Built with Kotlin & Jetpack Compose** ❤️